The Black (American band)

 The Black is a rock band from Austin, Texas that formed in 2002 when singer/songwriter David Longoria began collaborating with drummer Andy Morales.
 The two were later joined by guitarist Alan Schaefer (son of famous guitar maker Ed Schaefer) and Nick Moulos of the Austin band The Crackpipes.

 History

-Their full-length album Tanglewood was recorded in 2004 and released the spring of 2005 on their own record label K Woo.
+Their full-length album Tanglewood was recorded in 2004 and released in 2005 on their own record label K Woo.

-The band's next release, titled Donna, was released in the summer of 2007.
+The band's next release, titled Donna, was released in 2007.